 What guarantees are required?

 A guarantee that corresponds to the amount of customs duties and taxes is required for transit.
 The guarantee covers the general customs duty, possible excise duty and other taxes as well as value added tax (VAT).
 The amount of guarantee is roughly about 30 % of the value of the goods.
 A comprehensive guarantee, which requires an authorisation, can also be used as a guarantee.
 Transit requires a separate comprehensive guarantee, because the transit guarantee requires a bank guarantee.
+The holder of the procedure must provide the amount of customs duties and taxes to be reserved from the guarantee reference amount with the transit declaration.

 Using a cash deposit as transit guarantee